cri-o/cri-o/tutorial.md

 EOF'
 ```

-At this point `cni` is installed and configured to allocation IP address to containers from the `10.88.0.0/16` subnet.
+At this point `CNI` is installed and configured to allocation IP address to containers from the `10.88.0.0/16` subnet.

 ## Pod Tutorial